-A copay is a fixed dollar amount (for example, $20) you pay for a covered health care service, such as an primary care office visit, at the time you receive the service.
+A copay is a fixed dollar amount (for example, $20) you pay for a covered health care service, such as a primary care office visit, at the time you receive the service.
 The amount can vary by the type of service.

 Your deductible is the amount you owe for certain medical services before your medical plan begins to pay.
 For example, if your deductible is $800, your plan will not pay anything until you have paid $800 out-of-pocket for certain covered services subject to the deductible.
 The deductible may not apply to all services.

-Coinsurance refers to your share of the cost of a certain covered medical services, calculated as a percent of the allowed amount for the service (for example, 20%).
+Coinsurance refers to your share of the cost of certain covered medical services, calculated as a percent of the allowed amount for the service (for example, 20%).
 You pay coinsurance in addition to any deductible you owe for your plan.
 The health plan pays the rest of the allowed amount.

 Generic Prescription Drug

 A prescription drug that is produced by more than one manufacturer.
-It is chemically the same as brand and usually costs less than the brand name prescription drug for which it is being substituted and will produce comparable effective clinical results.
+It is chemically the same as the brand and usually costs less than the brand name prescription drug for which it is being substituted and will produce comparable effective clinical results.

 Brand Name Prescription Drug

 A prescription drug that has been patented with the brand name and is produced by the original manufacturer under that brand name.

 High-cost prescription medications are used to treat complex, chronic conditions.
 Specialty drugs sometimes require special handling and administration (typically injection or infusion).